mattermost/mattermost-handbook/operations/operations/README.md

 All channels can be used to communicated, some are better at specific use cases than others:

-#### Public Channels
+#### Public channels

-Find public channels from `+` > `Browse Channels` and join and leave based on your topics of interest.
-Use public channels for "open door" discussions of information relevant to everyone in the channel, for example `News and Buzz` is a channel to share updates on Mattermost being mentioned on social media and in press.
+Find public channels from **+ > Browse Channels** and join and leave based on your topics of interest.
+Use public channels for "open door" discussions of information relevant to everyone in the channel, for example **News and Buzz** is a channel to share updates on Mattermost being mentioned on social media and in press.

-#### Private Channels
+#### Private channels

 Use private channels to collaborate on work that would benefit from privacy, and not appropriate for an "open door" discussion.
 For example, planning manager training, organizing our next MatterCon conference, procurement processes where financial data could be shared, launch planning activities (which can be fast changing and confusing if shared ahead of launch).

-#### Direct Messages
+#### Direct messages

-Use Direct Messages (or "DMs") to send quick notes to someone to get their attention, like "Running late" or "Can you comment on this ticket?
+Use direct messages (or "DMs") to send quick notes to someone to get their attention, like "Running late" or "Can you comment on this ticket?
 [Link]".
 Avoid using DMs for collaborative work, as it's difficult to share context from a DM discussion with others--use Boards or group channels instead.

-#### Group Direct Messages
+#### Group direct messages

-Use Group Direct Messages (or "GDMs") very sparingly, and ideally to send only ephemeral notes to a group like "Running late" or "Please get your forecasts in by end-of-day.
+Use group direct messages (or "GDMs") very sparingly, and ideally to send only ephemeral notes to a group like "Running late" or "Please get your forecasts in by end-of-day.
 [Link]".
 Once a GDM is sent, it can be difficult for some users to find the channel again, so it's best if it's not a store of data.

 ### Boards